|Updated: Monday, 30-Jun-2014 07:26:25 PDT|

 May 2013: Victoria Free-net moves to new residence

 As part of Victoria Free-Net's "transition" to life beyond CAP, we've moved from our 18 year home at Commerce Circle to a more compact, far less costly, location at the Vancouver Island Technology Park.
 The team of volunteers has literally moved heaven and hell over the last several months to accomplish this.
-Thursday, May 30th, was the last act, shutting down and moving the server room, and thus taking Free-Net off-line for a few short hours are now fully back online.
+Thursday, May 30th, was the last act, shutting down and moving the server room.

 This Facebook URL should let anyone see the flavour of the turning point: Photos of VTN take-down